Skip to contents

 vehicles_recent <- vehicles |>

-# Apply 12-month moving average
+# Apply a moving average trend

 value_col = "production",